Overcoming Narcissistic Abuse, by Elizabeth Shaw – Life Coach.

 This is exactly what a narcissist is looking for, someone who neglects their own needs and looks to help others and put others needs above their own.
 People who care more about other people’s feelings than their own.

-Emotional intelligence is everything when dealing with narcissistic people, your emotions tell you when to love when to fear when to react when to run, when everything is good, when these are blocked or overactive, it can keep you trapped in places you shouldn’t be.
-If you grew up with a narcissistic parent you might not feel as upset as you should when someone had wronged you, it’ll hurt, but you might relate more to, it’s not that bad, if I hadn’t they wouldn’t as you were trained to think this way as a child, a lot of people make excuses for the narcissists behaviour as they just don’t understand it, forgive and forget.
+Emotional intelligence is everything when dealing with narcissistic people, and your emotions tell you when to love when to fear when to react when to run, when everything is good, when these are blocked or overactive, it can keep you trapped in places you shouldn’t be.
+If you grew up with a narcissistic parent you might not feel as upset as you should when someone had wronged you, it’d hurt, but you might relate more to, it’s not that bad, if I hadn’t they wouldn’t as you were trained to think this way as a child, a lot of people make excuses for the narcissists behaviour as they just don’t understand it, forgive and forget.
 Or you might feel overwhelmed with emotions, doing all you can to please the narcissist to heal those devastating emotional blows the narcissist sends your way through all their manipulation.

-If you were raised that your feelings don’t matter, even though you might feel them, you’ll do all you can to make sure the other person’s feelings are put before your own, so they don’t feel how you do as you know how much it hurts.
+If you were raised that your feelings don’t matter, even though you might feel them, you’d do all you can to make sure the other person’s feelings are put before your own, so they don’t feel how you do as you know how much it hurts.

 You might have been programmed from an early age that this is just how people treat people, although you don’t treat others this way as you know it hurts, due to childhood programming you believe their behaviour is normal as you did something wrong, so you need to change to get that person back you first met.

-As you don’t demand others to help you, you push your own thoughts and feelings to one side, in order to help others, growing up with narcissistic parents you might feel really disconnected from others, like others just don’t get you.
+As you don’t ask others to help you, you push your own thoughts and feelings to one side, in order to help others, growing up with narcissistic parents you might feel really disconnected from others, like others just don’t get you.

-This again is what narcissistic people are looking for and why you become trauma bonded, as they’ll treat you better than anyone had, they really get you, just to further on crush you.
+This again is what narcissistic people are looking for, and why you become trauma bonded, as they’ll treat you better than anyone had, they really get you, just to further on crush you.

 How can you stop this in future relationships?

 1. Heal yourself, take care of yourself, pay attention to you, ask yourself.
 “What do I want.
 What do I feel, what do I need.
 Who do I want to be.”
-Becoming aware of your true self and your true needs, the less toxic people will enter your life.
+Becoming aware of your true self and your actual needs, the less toxic people will enter your life.
 Learn to love and take good care of yourself before you take care of others.

-2, Learn, hold, and stick to your boundaries.
-If something doesn’t suit you it’s a no and stick to your no.
+2. Learn, hold, and stick to your boundaries.
+If something doesn’t suit you, it’s a no and stick to your no.

 3, Observe people’s behaviour, don’t absorb until you know them better.

-4. Say what you mean and mean what you say, so long as your intentions are good, don’t worry about how someone will feel if you don’t want to do something, don’t, If you do, do.
+4. Say what you mean and mean what you say, so long as your intentions are good, don’t worry about how someone will feel if you don’t want to do something, don’t.
+If you do, do.
 From the start, so you don’t get drawn in.

 5. Heal your inner child.
 Write a letter to yourself as a child and how loveable and kind they were, think of the things you enjoyed as a child.
 Think about the things you enjoyed as a child.

 6. Work on your emotional intelligence.
-Your mind controls your emotions, you control your mind.
-Your emotions are controlled by you, once you take control of your own emotions, outside situations will have far less impact on your emotions and how you react.
+Your mind controls your emotions, and you control your mind.
+Your emotions are controlled by you, and once you take control of your own emotions, outside situations will have far less impact on your emotions and how you react.

-7. When you’re feeling unhappy or stuck ask yourself.
+7. When you’re feeling unhappy or stuck, ask yourself.
 “What would I advise my own child, a close friend, someone I love and care for, then accept take and act on your own advice.”